sybenx/aarwares-site/bartender/rules.md

 **_notice! some decks have multiple Heart Aces, make sure you only have one per deck before playing_**

-> *Game can be played with a normal deck of playing cards or special Bartender cards (1 deck works for 2-4 players, make sure you have at least 20 diamonds (coins) cards to avoid running out).*
+> *Game can be played with a normal deck of playing cards or special Bartender cards (1 deck works for 2-4 players, make sure you have at least 20 diamonds (coins) cards to avoid running out).
+Use cards (1-10) from another deck of Bartender or playing cards if yours only has 10.*

 ## _To Play_